tri-dang/tri-dang.github.io/_posts/2019-10-03-discovery.md

 - I figure out the need of having a comprehensive staging environment that all feature works well on
 - Fix db seeding in marketplace related to Q Super and also help Lo Ng to config access to that product
+- Collaborate with Ken in MP migration on Company Values/Recognition/Milestones